Skip to main content

 Example request:

-“Add the chatbot icon in the bottom right corner of the app, using my attached circular logo for its appearance.”
+“Add the Chat Assistant icon in the bottom right corner of the app, using my attached circular logo for its appearance.”

-Here’s how you might visually communicate this to your builder when requesting: Asking builder chat to add the chatbot After adding the chatbot, it might look like this in the app interface: How the added chatbot looks like
+Here’s how you might visually communicate this to your builder when requesting: Asking builder chat to add the chatbot After adding the Chat Assistant, it might look like this in the app interface: How the added chatbot looks like

-Step 3: Define How the Chatbot is Triggered
+Step 3: Define How the Chat Assistant is Triggered

-Determine how users will activate or open the chatbot.
+Determine how users will activate or open the Chat Assistant.
 Common trigger methods include:

-• Clicking a specific button (e.g., “Make changes in photo using AI Chatbot”).
+• Clicking a specific button (e.g., “Make changes in photo using AI Chat Assistant”).

 • Performing a certain user action or event.

-• Automatically opening the chatbot on visiting particular app pages or sections.
+• Automatically opening the Chat Assistant on visiting particular app pages or sections.

 Example request:

-“The chatbot should open only when the user clicks the button labeled ‘Make changes in photo using AI Chatbot’.”
+“The Chat Assistant should open only when the user clicks the button labeled ‘Make changes in photo using AI Chat Assistant’.”

-This approach keeps the interface clean and ensures the chatbot appears contextually when users want to interact.
+This approach keeps the interface clean and ensures the Chat Assistant appears contextually when users want to interact.

-Step 4: Example of Chatbot Interaction and Modification Request
+Step 4: Example of Chat Assistant Interaction and Modification Request

-Once the chatbot is active, users can type specific instructions to modify their profile images or get help.
-Here’s an example conversation and the resulting image update: User requests a change through the chatbot interface: Change request example The chatbot confirms the update and shows the modified image: Generated image changed according to request
+Once the Chat Assistant is active, users can type specific instructions to modify their profile images or get help.
+Here’s an example conversation and the resulting image update: User requests a change through the Chat Assistant interface: Change request example The Chat Assistant confirms the update and shows the modified image: Generated image changed according to request

 Summary: Sample Request Template for Your App Builder